 There is no room for national or personal boasting in his gospel.
-One way in which Israel might boast would be to glory in its election by God to receive the covenant.
-Nevertheless, we must take Paul seriously when he says that some, or many, Israelites were confident of their own performance of the law’s requirements.
+One way in which Israel might boast would be to glory in its selection by God to receive the covenant.
+In addition, we must take Paul seriously when he says that some, or many, Israelites were confident of their own performance of the law’s requirements.
 That is how he remembers his own experience prior to the Damascus Road (Gal 1:13-14) and he contrasts confidence in Torah observance with “boasting” in Christ (Phil 3:3-6).
 In Romans he argues that synagogue teachers, especially those who fancied themselves to be guides to the blind, were typical candidates for falling into self-justification (see 2:17-20).
 But if the only way to justification is through faith in a crucified Savior, then all boasting is taken away and believers can boast only in God (Rom 5:11; 1 Cor 1:29, quoting Jer 9:24; Gal 6:14; Eph 2:9).

 Vv.
 29-30 has a key truth that must be regarded as fundamental to Romans, that God is not the God of the Jews only, but of all nations, Jews and Gentiles.
 Paul will deal with this in 15:8-12, that it is God’s ultimate goal to have all nations united in singing his praise.
 Paul taps into the basic creed of Judaism, the Shema confession, that Yahweh Elohenu, Yahweh echad – “Yahweh your God, Yahweh is one” (Deut 6:4).
 If God is one, then he is the only true God for Gentiles as well as Jews.
 Of course, as Wilckens points out, the synagogue could retort that anyone could join themselves to Israel if they wished, making God in a sense the God of all who repent – but otherwise God’s power will condemn the wicked nations; but this is not Paul’s point at all: “The gospel, on the contrary, proclaims the one God as he who shows his power, superior to all, for the salvation of all” (Wilckens, p.
-307, our own translation).
+307, our own translation), that is, “of all” regardless of their nationality.
 Says Paul: God is the God of the Gentiles if Gentiles seek him through the only path he has laid out, through faith in Christ.

 The final question (3:31) is Do we, then, nullify the law by this faith?
 Not at all!
 Rather, we uphold the law.
 Paul consistently refuses to allow anyone to label him an apostate from Torah; this is why he states that the Torah helps us to prove that the gospel is true.
-He will also spend time in Romans 7 showing that the Torah fails to make us righteousness, but that the fault lies in us.
+He will also spend time in Romans 7 showing that the Torah fails to make us righteous, but that the fault lies in us.
 And he will also show that believers, new creations, actually do fulfill the intent of the law in their thoughts, words, motives, deeds (Romans 12-13).
 He is also thinking ahead to Romans 4, where he will show that the Torah teaches us that Abraham was saved by faith too, not by circumcision or Torah.